World agitating against Chinese wet markets

 Image credits: Customers in a Chinese wet market in 2016.
 Picture by Edward Wong

 Chinese scientists identified a ‘wet market’ – where live and dead animals, including many endangered wildlife species, are sold for consumption – as the chief suspect for the origin of the coronavirus.
-The virus is closely related to the 2003 outbreak of severe acute respiratory syndrome (SARS), which transmitted to humans in a similar way.
+The virus is closely related to the 2003 severe acute respiratory syndrome (SARS) outbreak, which was similarly transmitted to humans.
 Should wet markets around the world be banned once and for all?

 By Arthur Blok

-Asian wet markets, in particular, are quite unsanitary, with blood, intestines, dirt, and other waste creating the conditions for a disease that migrates from animals to people through a virus or bacteria.
+Asian wet markets, in particular, are highly unsanitary, with blood, intestines, dirt, and other waste creating conditions conducive to diseases that can spread from animals to people via viruses or bacteria.
 Outdoor stalls are squeezed together to form narrow lanes, where visitors shop for cuts of meat and other food.
 A stall selling caged foxes may be adjacent to a butcher’s counter, where meat is chopped, whilst cats and dogs walk by.

 To be clearer: wet markets put people, live and dead animals – dogs, chickens, pigs, snakes, civets, and many more – in constant close contact.
 That makes it easy for ‘zoonotic diseases’ to jump from animals to humans.
-Beside coronavirus (Covid-19) and SARS other zoonotic diseases that emerged from China – and other regions of the world – include Ebola, HIV, bird flu, and swine flu.
+In addition to coronavirus (COVID-19) and SARS, other zoonotic diseases that emerged in China and other regions of the world include Ebola, HIV, avian influenza, and swine influenza.

 Wuhan & the Chinese government

-The Huanan seafood market in Wuhan, which has been closed down now by the authorities, had a colourful wild animal section.
-An inventory list drawn up by a local newspaper reported that the market had a section selling around 120 different wild animals.
+The Huanan seafood market in Wuhan, which has now been closed by the authorities, had a colourful section featuring wild animals.
+An inventory compiled by a local newspaper reported that the market had a section selling approximately 120 different wild animals.
 The list includes live wolf pups, golden cicadas, scorpions, bamboo rats, pangolins, foxes, civets, hedgehogs, salamanders, turtles and crocodiles.
-In addition, it offers assorted parts of animals like various rabbit organs, and crocodile tail, belly, tongue and intestines, and Emmental Cheese.
+In addition, it offers various animal parts, such as rabbit organs, crocodile tail, belly, tongue, and intestines, as well as Emmental Cheese.

 On February 24, the Chinese government moved to make permanent the temporary ban on the trade and consumption of live wild animals for food.
-The Standing Committee of the National People’s Congress, the country’s top legislative body, issued a decision that lays the groundwork for amending China’s Wildlife Protection Law, which governs the use of wildlife, to permanently criminalize wildlife as food.
+The Standing Committee of the National People’s Congress, the country’s top legislative body, issued a decision that lays the groundwork for amending China’s Wildlife Protection Law, which governs the use of wildlife, to criminalise the use of wildlife as food permanently.
 The decision further stipulates that the trade of wild animals for medicine, pets, and scientific research will be subject to “strict” approval and quarantine procedures.

 The reality is more nuanced.
-The operational markets are widespread across China, Vietnam and other parts of south-east Asia and Africa.
-In many regions of China eating wildlife appears to be exceedingly common.
+The operational markets are widespread across China, Vietnam and other parts of Southeast Asia and Africa.
+In many regions of China, eating wildlife appears to be exceedingly common.
 The actual scale of the wild animal trade in China is unclear.
-The United Nations Office of Drugs and Crime (UNODC) estimates that the global wildlife trafficking industry is worth between US$7 billion and US$23 billion annually.
+The United Nations Office on Drugs and Crime (UNODC) estimates that the global wildlife trafficking industry is worth between US$7 billion and US$23 billion annually.

 History

-By the end of the Cultural Revolution in 1976 millions of Chinese citizens had died of starvation under a system that could not produce enough food for the whole population.
-Mao’s successor Deng Xiaoping lifted in the late 1970s state controls on rural farming to allow peasant farmers to provide for their own sustenance.
+By the end of the Cultural Revolution in 1976, millions of Chinese citizens had died of starvation under a system that could not produce enough food for the whole population.
+Mao’s successor, Deng Xiaoping, lifted the late 1970s state controls on rural farming to allow peasant farmers to provide for their own sustenance.

 Reputation damage

-As a direct reaction to all this, people around the globe are turning their back against China and Chinese goods.
+As a direct reaction to all this, people around the globe are turning their backs on China and Chinese goods.
 Online petitions such as ‘Stop the Wuhan animal food markets in China’, ‘Ban wet markets in China’ and ‘End China’s wildlife and food markets’ attract tens of thousands of concerned people daily.
-Worried people unite globally and call on each other to think before consuming.
+Concerned people unite globally and call on one another to think before consuming.

-At the same time China is fighting an unprecedented wave of criticism amid fears that their global reputation may be damaged for a generation to come.
+At the same time, China is facing an unprecedented wave of criticism amid fears that its global reputation may be damaged for a generation.
 The coronavirus pandemic is not only a turning point for China but for the whole world.

 Arthur Blok